 It’s easy to identify a white pine (Pinus strobus), but don’t look for white needles.
-You’ll be able to pick out these native trees because their bluish-green needles are attached to the branches in bundles of five.
+You’ll be able to recognize these native trees because their bluish-green needles are attached to the branches in bundles of five.
 Gardeners living in USDA zones 5 through 7 are planting white pines as ornamental trees.
 The young trees grow rapidly in an appropriate site.
 Read on to learn how to plant a white pine tree.

 White Pine Tree Information

 White pines are lovely evergreens with graceful habits.
-The lush, 3- to 5-inch needles make the tree look soft and attractive.
+The lush, 3- to 5-inch (7.5-12.5 cm.) needles make the tree look soft and attractive.
 White pine makes a fine specimen tree, but can also serve as a background plant, given its evergreen foliage.

 These trees grow in a pyramidal Christmas tree shape, with the tiered branches emerging at right angles from the central trunk.